fontforge/fontforge.github.io/en-US/downloads/macosx.md

 menubar to use Control rather than command.
 This isn't very mac-like.
 If you turn **off** the "`Enable keyboard shortcuts under X11`" preference item then fontforge will configure its menubar to make use of Command.

+On the mac, the Option key is mapped to what fontforge calls "Alt" or "Meta".

 #### System Fonts